-- asset allocation is the primary driver of long-term returns. - risk-taking is necessary to achieve return, but not all risks are rewarded.
+- asset allocation is the primary driver of long-term returns; - risk-taking is necessary to achieve return, but not all risks are rewarded.
 Equity, credit, and illiquidity are the primary rewarded risks.
-Risks that do not have an expected reward should generally be avoided, hedged, or diversified. - long-term environmental, social and governance (ESG) is one factor that trustees should consider when making investment decisions and the Trustee believes that some managers may be able to improve risk-adjusted returns by taking account of ESG factors. - costs may have a significant impact on long-term performance and therefore obtaining value for money from the investments is important.
+Risks that do not have an expected reward should generally be avoided, hedged, or diversified; - ESG factors should be considered when making investment decisions, and managers may be able to improve risk-adjusted returns by doing this; - climate change is a financially material systemic issue that presents risks and opportunities for the Scheme over the short, medium and long term; - aligning our assets with net zero greenhouse gas emissions by 2050 where practicable is expected to help reduce the risks to the Scheme from climate change; - to be effective, a net zero program needs to be consistent with climate science, with both short-term and long-term targets and a focus on real world impacts; - collaborative investor action can help address systemic risks, for example we believe net zero alignment, if implemented well, could be an effective approach to addressing climate risk; - voting and engagement are important and can create long term value which is in the best interest of Scheme members and therefore we encourage managers to improve their voting and engagement; and - costs may have a significant impact on long-term performance and therefore obtaining value for money from the investments is important.